Skip to content

 • Course Instruction Modalities

-• New Student Events and Workshops
+• New Student Orientation and Workshops

-For First Semester Marxe Graduate Students
+For New Marxe Graduate Students

 Getting Started at Baruch

-Marxe Academic Advisement New Student Checklist for MPA, MIA and MSED-HEA Students
+Marxe Academic Advisement New Student Checklist for MPA, MIA, and MSEd-HEA Students

-1. Claim your CUNYfirst Account 1.
-Review curriculum and program requirements
+Claim your CUNYfirst Account Review curriculum and program requirements

 You can find the curriculum for each program on the Marxe Academics page.

-1. Look-up & Activate student email account Baruchmail
+Look-up & Activate student email account Baruchmail

 Can be activated 48 hours AFTER registering for classes

-1. Review your schedule on CUNYfirst Student Center
+Review your schedule on CUNYfirst Student Center

-The LAST DAY to make changes to your schedule without additional charges is ALWAYS the day before the semester begins.
+The last day to make changes to your schedule without additional charges is always the day before the semester begins.

-2. Submit Medical Records
+Submit Medical Records

 You must submit all your medical records to be able to register for classes.

-Review our Registering For Your First Semester page!
+Review our Registering For Your First Semester page

 Used for WiFi, Baruch Library, and Technology Access

-3. Attend Orientation Part 1: Virtual Academic Advisement Session for New Graduate Students 3.
-Register for courses through Schedule Builder
+Attend Orientation Part 1: Virtual Academic Advisement Session for New Graduate Students Register for courses through Schedule Builder

-• Click here for the Student Guide on Schedule Builder
+View the Student Guide on Schedule Builder

-3. Sign up for Info Sessions and Workshops designed for new students 3.
-Attend Orientation Part 2: New Student Welcome & Resource Fair
+Sign up for Info Sessions and Workshops designed for new students Attend Orientation Part 2: New Student Welcome & Resource Fair

 Be sure to check out the Academic Calendar for important deadlines and dates before each semester.

-IMPORTANT NOTE: If for any reason your plans change and you are no longer able to attend the semester, please be sure to DROP any classes you have registered for, otherwise you will be liable for the tuition; and inform MSPIA.Admissions@baruch.cuny.edu to learn about next steps and deferral options.
+If for any reason your plans change and you are no longer able to attend the semester, please be sure to DROP any classes you have registered for, otherwise you will be liable for the tuition; and inform MSPIA.Admissions@baruch.cuny.edu to learn about next steps and deferral options.

 The Office of Financial Aid offers graduate and professional students enrolled in degree programs federal aid to assist them in funding their college education.
 Click here for a list of financial aid options available to you and your next steps to successfully apply.
 You may also email FASgraduate@baruch.cuny.edu if you have any specific and further questions about your financial aid.